froggyos/froggyos.github.io/versions/1.12/README.md

 loaddata [variable] [key]
 ```
 ## Imports
 Imports are a way to extend the functionality of FroggyScript.
-They are not required, but they are recommended for more complex programs.

 ### Import a module
 ```
-import [module name:S]
+import [import name:S]

 import "graphics"
 ```
-### Module list
+### Imports list
 * [graphics](./graphics-docs.md)